TL;DR: Active Listening Definition

 - Do not interrupt the person you are talking to, let them finish.

-- Keep eye contact
+- Keeping eye contact

-- Make notes if necessary
+- Making notes if necessary

-- Keep your eyes open
+- Keeping your eyes open

 Putting these means into action is a skill that can be trained and improved over time.
 There is a lot of material for active listening exercises out there, if you want to take matters into your own hand and become a better listener.

 Active listening practice: 5 ways to listen better – Video

 How can active listening be used in the workplace?